 Are you looking for a durable and affordable climbing shoe?
 Then the La Sportiva Tarantulace might be a good option for you.
 The shoe is not the best in climbing performance, but it is a great shoe to get started with or for warming up.

 What to consider before buying the La Sportiva Tarantulace climbing shoes

 What type of climbing do you do?
 If you mostly do easier climbs while enjoying the views, these might be the shoes for you.
-If you are a more experienced climber and if you mostly climb tough boulders or sport climbs and go to a lot of climbing competitions you might be happier with the La Sportiva Solution Comp.
+Is tarantulace good for bouldering?
+Yes to some degree, but if you are a more experienced climber and if you mostly climb tough and steep boulders or sport climbs and go to a lot of climbing competitions you might be happier with the La Sportiva Solution Comp.